procitec/qt/qtwebengine/src/3rdparty/chromium/docs/chromium_browser_vs_google_chrome.md

 *   Does not ever [report crashes](linux/crash_dumping.md).
 Please include symbolized backtraces in bug reports.
 *   User metrics are never reported.
-*   Video and Audio codecs (may vary by distro)
+*   Video and Audio codecs (may vary by distribution)
-    *   Opus, Theora, Vorbis, VP8, VP9, and WAV by default
+    *   AV1, VP8, and VP9 video codecs.
-*   Supports NPAPI (unsandboxed) Flash plugins, including the one from Adobe in Chrome 34 and below
+    *   MP3, Opus, Theora, Vorbis, FLAC, and WAV audio codecs.
 *   Code may be modified by distributions
 *   Sandbox depends on the distribution (navigate to about:sandbox to confirm)
 *   Packaging depends on the distribution